catman-1234/multi-wallet-block-fill/README.md

 4. Deploy the contract:

+   Before deploying, you can customize the contract to suit your needs.
+The contract files are located in the `contracts` directory.
+Make any necessary changes to the contract code, such as modifying functions, adding new features, or adjusting parameters.

+   Once you have made your changes, deploy the contract using the following command:

    ```bash
    yarn deploy
    ```

-   This will deploy the contract and save the address in `deployments/worldmobileBase.json`
+   This will deploy the contract to the network specified in your Hardhat configuration and save the contract address in `deployments/worldmobileBase.json`.
+Ensure that your `.env` file is correctly configured with the necessary network RPC URL and private keys.

+   If you encounter any issues during deployment, check the console output for error messages and verify your network connection and configuration settings.

 5. Run the test:
    ```bash